Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

-We first observe that it sufficies to define a CF-peturbation of the space ${\mathcal M}(L;\vec a;E)$ such that $a_i$ is not the diagonal component for $i\ne 0$.
-In fact then the CF-perturbation in the general case is automatically determined by Item (4).
+We first observe that it suffices to define a CF-perturbation of the space ${\mathcal M}(L;\vec a;E)$ such that~$a_i$ is not the diagonal component for $i\ne 0$.
+In fact, then the CF-perturbation in the general case is automatically determined by item (4).